tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 **chef-solo**

 - open-source version of chef-client with limited functionality
-- doesn't require access to server
+- doesn't require access to chef server
 - requires that a cookbook be on the same physical disk as the node
 - doesn't support authentication and authorization